-If you teach upper elementary or middle school I would recommend you identify this area as a Chill Spot which is the same as a calm down corner.
-However, I have found my elementary students prefer to go "chill" verses "calm down".
-After questioning why the "Chill Spot" seemed to be appealing for students I was informed they felt the name "Calm Down Corner" felt childish.
+If you teach upper elementary or middle school, I would recommend you identify this area as a "chill spot," rather than a "calm down corner."
+I have found my elementary students prefer to go "chill" versus "calm down".
+After questioning why the "chill spot" seemed to be appealing for students, I was informed they felt the name "calm down corner" felt childish.
 As a result, the Calm Down Corner became The Chill Spot.
-Click here for the full resource!